How Your Photos Will Work in a Car Accident Case

 Insurance company defense attorneys routinely look at social media accounts of those pursuing lawsuits against their clients, and they know their way around privacy settings.
 Even though your injuries and your pain and suffering are real, a photo can be presented out of context to hurt your credibility.
 It is very important to keep this in mind throughout your personal injury case.

-An Atlanta Car Accident Lawyer Can Use Photos to Establish Your Case
+Our Lawyers Can Use Photos to Establish Your Case

 If you have suffered a serious personal injury or the loss of a loved one in a car accident, contact The Millar Law Firm.
 We can prepare a legal claim for you to obtain compensation for your medical expenses, property damage and other losses.